anna-rasmussen/MAG-analysis/MAG_processing.md

 ```

 Then I annotate the MAG gene calls using [kofam_scan](https://www.genome.jp/ftp/tools/kofam_scan/).
-Strongly recommend reading the documentation as it requires ruby, hmmsearch, and parallel.
-The installs of those programs are specified in the config file.
+Strongly recommend reading the documentation as it requires *ruby*, *hmmsearch*, and *parallel*.
+The install locations of those programs are specified in the config file (except ruby).

 ```bash
 cat > config.yml